carbon-design-system/carbon-platform/docs/services-web-app.md

     }
   },
   (url, query) => {
-    // User will be required to authenticate unless a query param 'override' is passed in the url with a value of 'true' return !(query.override === 'true')
+  // User will be required to authenticate if the requested host is equal to 'github.ibm.com'
+    return query.host === 'github.ibm.com'
+})
   }
 )
 ```